The Audit Committee is concerned with University policies and issues related to audits of financial affairs and management operations.

 Alan L. Meltzer

-In odd-numbered academic years, the Graduate Leadership Council.
-In even-numbered academic years, the Student Government President or President-designated Student Government member
+In odd-numbered academic years, the Student Government President or President-designated Student Government member.
+In even-numbered academic years, the Graduate Leadership Council.

 The Audit Committee is responsible on behalf of American University (University) for assuring that the University’s organizational culture, capabilities, systems and processes are appropriate to protect the financial health and the reputation of the University in all of the audit-related areas enumerated below.
 More particularly, the Audit Committee will review the financial reporting processes, the system of internal controls, the audit process, and the University’s process for monitoring and ensuring good compliance with laws and regulations.
 It will monitor the University’s internal and external auditors’ findings with regard to the University’s capability and performance in all audit areas and will monitor actions to assure that appropriate corrective actions are taken when deficiencies are identified.